9oelM/9oelM.github.io/content/blog/2023-10-26-zklend-protocol-review/index.md

 Other than this, the calculation above should be straightforward.

 ## Liquidation

 A few more terms need to be defined to be able to understand liquidation.

-Health factor. $\text{Health factor} = \frac{\sum{Collateral_i \times \text{Collateral factor}_i}}{\sum{Liability_i}}$.
+**Health factor**. $\text{Health factor} = \frac{\sum{Collateral_i \times \text{USD value of Collateral}_i \times \text{Collateral factor}_i}}{\sum{Liability_i \times \text{USD value of Liability}_i}}$.
 It denotes the status of user's position.
 If the health factor is lower than 1, the position may be liquidated, because that would mean the value of collaterals is not enough to back the value of borrowings.

-Borrowing capacity.

-Borrow factor.

-Liquidation bonus.
-Additional % applied on the collateral received after the repayment.
+**Liquidation bonus** (or penalty, for debtors).
+Additional % applied on the collateral deposited by the debtor, which in turn is received by the liquidator after the repayment.
+This is to incentivize liquidators to liquidate.

+Potential liquidators will be monitoring the market closely and frequently, and try to call `liquidate()` earlier than their competitors with suitable amount of gas fee that might get their transaction get through earlier than others.
+Once the transaction gets through, the debtor's position will be liquidated and the corresponding amount of collateral in USD plus the liquidation bonus will be paid back to the liquidator.
 Liquidators are only allowed to repay no more than the amount that will bring the borrower’s Health Factor back to 1.

+Liquidation is essential to the healthy operation of a lending protocol; it removes unhealthy, undercollateralized positions to keep it healthy.

 # Technical review